 Listed here are resources that may be of interest to you.
-At the time of this website’s creation, care has been taken to insure the hyperlinks are valid and link to the sites they purport to.
+At the time of this website’s creation, care has been taken to ensure the hyperlinks are valid and link to the appropriate sites.
 Acupuncture and Integrative Medicine Associates, PLLC is not responsible for the content of web sites or articles linked here.

 Articles of Interest

 Know Your Acupuncturist!
 Training is Paramount to Your Safety: https://www.ccaom.org/images/ccaom/Documents/KnowYourAcupuncturist_V4.pdf

 The American Medical Association (AMA) recognizes dry needling as an invasive procedure, and maintains that it should only be performed by licensed acupuncturists and medical physicians with sufficient comprehensive training required for the safe practice and effectiveness of this surgical technique.
 For more information see the AMA policy: https://policysearch.ama-assn.org/policyfinder/detail/dry%20needling?uri=%2FAMADoc%2FHOD-410.949.xml

 Council of Colleges of Acupuncture and Oriental Medicine (CCAOM) Position Paper on Dry Needling: https://www.ccaom.org/images/ccaom/Documents/Position-Papers/Dry-Needling-Positiion-Paper.pdf

 A study by the World Health Organization (WHO) in 2003 cited over 43 diseases, conditions and symptoms that are treatable with acupuncture: Acupuncture: Review and Analysis of Reports on Controlled Clinical Trials, World Health Organization